thindil/steamsky/bin/doc/MODDING.md

   the repair priority for the selected module button.
 Optional.
 * Key `UpgradeButtonIcon`: Path to the SVG image which will be used for setting upgrades for the player's ship modules button.
 Optional.
-* Key `PowerIcon`: Path to the SVG image which will be used for enable or disable the player's ship's engine button in the module info dialog.
+* Key `PowerOnIcon`: Path to the SVG image which will be used for enable the player's ship's engine button in the module info dialog.
+Optional.
+* Key `PowerOffIcon`: Path to the SVG image which will be used for disable the player's ship's engine button in the module info dialog.
 Optional.
 * Key `AssignCrewIcon`: Path to the SVG image which will be used for assign a crew member as an owner to a module in the player' ship in the module info dialog.
 Optional.